thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 #### Paul

-Paul the Apostle, originally known as Saul of Tarsus, was a devout Pharisee and fierce persecutor of early Christians.
+Paul the Apostle originally known as Saul of Tarsus, was a devout Pharisee and fierce persecutor of early Christians.
 Born in Tarsus (modern-day Turkey), he was highly educated in Jewish law and initially saw the Jesus movement as a threat to Judaism.
 On his way to Damascus to arrest Christians, Paul saw the resurrected Jesus ([1 Cor 15:8](https://www.biblegateway.com/passage/?search=1%20Cor%2015%3A8&version=NKJV))